html2rss/html2rss-web/README.md

 A minimal Sinatra based web application to demo the use of the [html2rss  gem](https://github.com/gildesmarais/html2rss).

-This application exposes HTTP-endpoints of the configured feeds.
+This application exposes HTTP-endpoints of the configured (or [provided](https://github.com/gildesmarais/html2rss-configs)) feeds.

 ## Usage